 Dear Men Who Cook Volunteer,

-It’s the 11th anniversary of MEN WHO COOK – Will County’s largest and tastiest fundraiser!
-I extend my personal invitation and challenge, for you to show off your culinary skills as a participating cook, while raising money to support the Will County Children’s Advocacy Center.
-Our programs provide hope, healing and justice for sexually and physically abused children.
+I extend my personal invitation for you to show off your culinary skills as a participating cook, while raising money to support the Will County Children’s Advocacy Center which provides hope, healing and justice for children, ages 3-17, who have endured severe physical abuse, sexual abuse, sexual exploitation, child pornography, neglect, and exposure to violence.

-The event is videotaped and broadcast on local cable TV, and each cook is interviewed on camera – a great opportunity to promote your business or organization, and talk about your dish!
+- The event is videotaped and broadcast on local cable TV and distributed on a variety of social media outlets – a great opportunity to promote your business or organization!

-Each cook may bring one assistant, who is admitted free.
-All other guests must purchase tickets either online or at the door.
-During the event, guests vote for their favorite dishes using their smartphone.
+- Each cook may bring one assistant, who is admitted free.
+All other guests must purchase tickets online or at the door.

-The overwhelming success of MEN WHO COOK has always been driven by the tremendous spirit, camaraderie and enthusiasm displayed by our amateur chefs.
+The overwhelming success of MEN WHO COOK has always been driven by the tremendous spirit, camaraderie and enthusiasm displayed by our cooks.
 I thank you in advance for your participation, and I look forward to seeing you for a fun and profitable fundraising night.

 James W. Glasgow